yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 	- The concept of having multiple hubs containing multiple areas.
 Completely unnecessary and generally turned off, so don't worry about it.
 * **DJ and Looping Music**
 	- DJ is dead. `/play` now loops by default.
 Use `/play1` if you want to play a song only once.
+* **Discord Webhooks**
+	- Case Adverts and Mod Calls are now simultaneously posted to relevant channels in AOV Discords.
+		- For Case Adverts, check [below](https://github.com/AttorneyOnlineVidya/KFO-Server-AOV/blob/master/docs/KFO-Server-AOV%20Guide.md#case-advert-webhook) for usage information.
+		- If no Mods are online, the Mod Call webhook will alert them and a mod will log in ASAP.
+			- Obviously, abuse of these will get your ass banned.

 # New Server Features
 ## Minigames